Lamb Feedlot Cover Project

 Featured Project – 30 Metre Span Lamb Feedlot Cover

-There has been increased demand for shade and shelter for Australian beef and lamb feedlots.
+There has been increased demand for contained housing systems in Australian beef feedlots and lamb feedlots.

-This has been driven by initiatives such as the Australian Lot Feeders Associations’ shade policy and also by producers wanting to take advantage of the many benefits the infrastructure provides.
+The demand for feedlot sheds has been driven by initiatives such as the Australian Lot Feeders Associations’ shade policy and by producers taking advantage of the many benefits the infrastructure provides.

-The plethora of benefits of feedlot covers include increased weight gain and quicker finishing of livestock and improved labour efficiencies.
+These benefits include increased weight gain and quicker finishing of livestock, reduced risk (and therefore lower treatment cost of summer pneumonia) and improved labour efficiencies.

-Feedlot covers also present an excellent opportunity to improve animal welfare and your social license.
+Feedlot covers also present an excellent opportunity to bolster your social license with improved animal welfare and sustainability.

 The recently completed lamb feedlot cover at Byaduk in Western Victoria can provide some excellent learnings, particularly when it comes to animal comfort and the impact it has on animal performance.